Applied Chemical Sciences Curriculum

 CHEM 590 Applied Chemical Sciences Seminar 3

-CHEM 592 Statistical Data Analysis 3
+CHEM 592 Statistical Data Analysis or BIOS 538 Bio Data Analysis 3

 CHEM 591 Research Experience 3